 #4 Technical Skills

-IT plays a key role in logistics.
-It is also an important tool for dynamic route planning and vehicle or driver management.
+IT plays a crucial role in logistics.
+It is also an essential tool for dynamic route planning and vehicle or driver management.

 Therefore, technological skills and an understanding of complex programs are essential for logistics managers.
 The candidate must also know that technology can improve competitiveness and operational efficiency.